JohnTrentonCary/DineroMultiTool/README.md

 | Location of Dinero | DineroLocation: path |
 | List of Benchmarks | Benchmarks: mark1.txt /home/desktop/mark2.txt... |
 | The maximum number of threads allowed | ThreadLimit: Dependent upon # of logical threads on system |

-Note: The default for ThreadLimit is whatever OpenMP calculates as the safe number of threads to run.
-Additionally, only the first number of this argument will be read.
-The others will be ignored and thrown out

 #### L1 Instruction Caches
 | Name | Config File Argument | Equivalent Dinero Argument |